-vehicle licence means a vehicle licence granted under the Road Traffic (Vehicles) Act 2008;
+vehicle licence means a vehicle licence granted under the Road Traffic (Vehicles) Act 2012;

+vehicle licence information means information about vehicle licences including —

+(a) details of the persons who have made applications for or in relation to those licences; and

+(b) details of the persons who hold or have held those licences; and

+(c) information contained in the register of vehicle licences mentioned in the Road Traffic (Vehicles) Act 2012 section 14;

 warden means a person who is authorised under section 22 or 23 to perform a function that can be performed by a warden.

+[Section 4 amended by No. 18 of 2011 s.
+17; No. 8 of 2012 s.
+208 and 232.]

 5. Owner of a vehicle

 (1) In a road law —